 Yoakum in Lavaca County, Texas — The American South (West South Central)

 Location.
-29° 16.916′ N, 97° 8.327′ W. Marker is in Yoakum, Texas, in Lavaca County.
-Marker is at the intersection of East Gonzales Street (State Highway 111) and Carroll Drive, on the right when traveling east on East Gonzales Street.
-The marker is located on the western section of the Church grounds.
+29° 17.067′ N, 97° 8.047′ W. Marker is in Yoakum, Texas, in Lavaca County.
+Marker can be reached from the intersection of Sheehan Street (Farm to Market Road 318) and Maple Street.
+The marker is located in the western section of the St. Joseph Catholic Cemetery.
 Touch for map.
-Marker is at or near this postal address: 1026 East Gonzales Street, Yoakum TX 77995, United States of America.
+Marker is in this post office area: Yoakum TX 77995, United States of America.
 Touch for directions.